 SUMMARY

-You’ve already managed to create some distance from the narcissist — and then you get the text from a mutual friend, the call from a family member, the message from someone who “just wanted to reach out and share their concern.”
+You’ve already managed to create some distance from the narcissist.
+And then you get the text from a mutual friend, the call from a family member, the message from someone who “just wanted to reach out and share their concern.”
 It feels like the narcissist has a whole army working on their behalf.
 That’s not paranoia.
 It’s a real dynamic, it has a name, and understanding how it works is the only way to stop it from working on you.

 When Other People Become Part of the Problem